-For All the Late Starters Out There: There’s No Expiration Date On Dreams
+For Any Late Starter Out There: There’s No Expiration Date On Dreams

 These people are old enough to decide that they want to take dance seriously but unfortunately they are scared to take action and make the first step.